Nuclear holocaust: Likelihood of nuclear war

 As of 2021, humanity has about 13,410 nuclear weapons, thousands of which are on hair-trigger alert.
 While stockpiles have been on the decline following the end of the Cold War, every nuclear country is currently undergoing modernization of its nuclear arsenal.
 The Bulletin advanced their symbolic Doomsday Clock in 2015, citing among other factors "a nuclear arms race resulting from modernization of huge arsenals".
 In January 2020, it was moved forward to 100 seconds before midnight.
+In 2023, it was moved forward to 90 seconds before midnight.
+In 2025, it was moved to 89 seconds before midnight.

 John F. Kennedy estimated the probability of the Cuban Missile Crisis escalating to nuclear conflict as between 33% and 50%.

 In a poll of experts at the Global Catastrophic Risk Conference in Oxford (17–20 July 2008), the Future of Humanity Institute estimated the probability of complete human extinction by nuclear weapons at 1% within the century, the probability of 1 billion dead at 10% and the probability of 1 million dead at 30%.
 These results reflect the median opinions of a group of experts, rather than a probabilistic model; the actual values may be much lower or higher.

 Scientists have argued that even a small-scale nuclear war between two countries, such as India and Pakistan, could have devastating global consequences and such local conflicts are more likely than full-scale nuclear war.